When Will My Child be Dry at Night? 3 Tips to Survive the Wait

 1. Work with your pediatrician, just to make sure everything’s A-OK.
 Usually, all is well.
 But there are a few things the doc can help with including – surprise!
 Constipation.
 Constipation can interfere with nighttime dryness, because the pressure can interfere with the signals that your child has to take a nighttime trip to the potty.
 So, check with your pediatrician to make sure everything is moving smoothly.

 2. Ease up on sugary nighttime drinks.
 Extra sugar puts pee-pee production into overtime.
 But don’t restrict nighttime fluids in general – your child will automatically slow down urine production when their body is ready to be dry at night.
 No amount of fluid restriction can control that developmental process – and we don’t want to risk dehydration.

-3. Use Goodnites® Nighttime Underwear, like I did with my 4 kiddos.
+3. Use Goodnites® Nighttime Underwear, like so many parents do.
 It’s a huge relief to rely on Goodnites® while allowing nature to take its course.
 Parenting is stressful enough –relaxing about nighttime dryness allows you to enjoy this amazing journey together with your child.